Mold Growth In The Coronavirus Pandemic And HVAC Systems?

-While most molds only produce allergenic properties and they can cause minor respiratory problems, itchy eyes, cough, sinus problems, etc., there are some molds such as Alternaria, AspergilluslPenicillium and Stachybotrys that can cause more serious health complications.
-And they will affect primarily the lymph nodes, sinus, and the respiratory organs.
+While most molds only produce allergenic properties and they can cause minor respiratory problems, itchy eyes, cough, sinus problems, etc., there are some molds such as Alternaria, AspergilluslPenicillium, and Stachybotrys that can cause more serious health complications.
+And they will affect primarily the lymph nodes, sinus, and respiratory organs.

 Molds that produce mycotoxins, known as “toxic molds,” can be extremely harmful to your family.
 Daily exposure to these kinds of molds can cause even longer or more complicated recovery from Coronavirus.
-We highly recommend that you seek professional trained Mold Hygienists to help you through these difficult times.
-It is crucial that with proper and Certified Professional Mold Testing, Air Quality Testing and Comprehensive Inspection of the HVAC System or the affected area you assure the well being of your family and loved ones.
+We highly recommend that you seek professionally trained Mold Hygienists to help you through these difficult times.
+It is crucial that with proper and Certified Professional Mold Testing, Air Quality Testing, and Comprehensive Inspection of the HVAC System or the affected area, you assure the well-being of your family and loved ones.

 - Keep your eyes peeled for visible mold — as well as the condensation and excess moisture that helps it grow.
 Whether it’s in your ductwork, evaporator coils, or drip pans, looking for mold is the easiest way to find it.
 If it’s drier, make it a part of your monthly furnace filter inspection.